 - Schrader valves are short, thick, and easier to use.
 They are also durable and more common thanks to their use on cars and bikes.
 In addition, they require you to screw the pump head onto the valve to inflate, which is also more secure.
 Another great advantage is the removable core which allows these tubes to add puncture resistance.

 For more information, check out this detailed article comparing the two.

-A hybrid bike with disc brakes is the most common setup in 2022.
+A hybrid bike with disc brakes has become the most common setup recently.
 However, some budget hybrids will use rim brakes to keep costs low.
 In general, coaster brakes only come on fixie bikes and some kids’ bikes.
 Here’s a breakdown of the four main types:

 - Rim (V-Brake) – These brakes work by a cable pulling two calipers together, pressing the two opposing brake pads against the rim of your bike wheel.
 The brakes are mounted on the fork and the chainstay.
 The advantages are the low price, they’re lightweight, easy to maintain, and cheap to replace.
 However, they eventually wear down your rims and do not perform well when your rims are wet.

 - Coaster – These brakes require no cables as they function by backpedaling, which engages a brake built into the hub on the rear bike wheel.
 Coasters perform slightly better than rims in wet weather conditions but are more challenging to use and not as powerful.

 - Mechanical disc – Mechanical discs are the cheaper of the disc brake types, they work through cables, like rim brakes, which pull calipers to close pads together on rotors in the center of the bike wheels.
 You must periodically adjust their position as the pads wear to achieve the correct pad-to-rotor contact.
 Mechanical discs are more powerful than rim brakes, perform better in wet weather but are heavier.